8 Steps to Get a National Police Check for Driver Accreditation

 Step Two: Checking Your Status

 You don’t always have to apply for any new driver accreditation.
 If you have previously applied or you currently hold accreditation in another state, that accreditation may come under mutual recognition.
-However, you will need to check this first and you may need to update your national police certificate too.
+However, you will need to check this first and you may need to update your national police check too.

 If you have previously held driver accreditation but it has expired then you won’t usually have to go through the entire accreditation process again.
 You can simply apply to have your previous accreditation revived, which can save you a lot of time and money.